eloypnd/teampulse/backend/README.md

 This project is meant to be runned locally, therefore the databese of choice is SQLite to keep things simple.

-The other database related choice in this project is to use Prisma ORM for defining the [data model](./prisma/schema.prisma) and handling data operations:
+It uses Prisma ORM for defining the [data model](./prisma/schema.prisma) and handling data operations:

 ![Data Model Diagram](./docs/data-diagram.png)